Macmod/goblob/README.md

 - [wordlists/goblob-folder-names.txt](wordlists/goblob-folder-names.txt) (default) - Adaptation from koaj's [aws-s3-bucket-wordlist](https://github.com/koaj/aws-s3-bucket-wordlist/blob/master/list.txt) - a wordlist containing generic folder names that are likely to be used as container names.
 - [wordlists/goblob-folder-names.small.txt](wordlists/goblob-folder-names.small.txt) - Subset of the default wordlist containing only words that have been found as container names in a real experiment with over 35k distinct storage accounts + words from the default wordlist that are part of the NLTK corpus.
+- [wordlists/goblob-folder-names.micro.txt](wordlists/goblob-folder-names.micro.txt) - Subset of the small wordlist containing only words that have been found as container names in a real experiment with over 35k distinct storage accounts.

 ## Optional Flags